insure logo

 Your rate may also change based on the coverage you select, the type of car your teen drives, and where you live.
 Families in Alabama can save money by asking about good student discounts, signing up teens for a driving course, or adding them to an existing family policy.

-Teen car insurance costs in Alabama, by age
+Teen car insurance rates in Alabama, broken down by age

 AgeAverage annual premium